-Required attachments for a complete Archaeological Site Form include maps and an optional photograph.
+Attachments for a complete Archaeological Site Form include required maps and optional photographs.
 All attachments should be labeled with the Florida Master Site File number and the date of the field work.
-This date is used to distinguish forms recording the same resource at different times.
+Attachments should be submitted as separate files.
+Do not embed or append attachments within the site form PDF file.

-Site Plot on USGS 1:24,000 Scale Topographic Maps (Required)
+Site Plot on USGS 1:24,000 Scale Topographic Map (Required)

-To guarantee consistency in documenting all resources, we require that site boundaries be marked as accurately as possible on 7.5 minute, 1:24,000 scale topographic maps of the U.S. Geological Survey.
-A letter-size photocopy of the relevant portion of the map with the site marked is sufficient.
-If the map name and its publication or revision date are not printed on the photocopied part of the map, please typewrite or neatly print them on the map copy.
-The bounded site area must be prominently labeled with the Site File number of the site.
+To guarantee consistency in documenting all resources, we require that site boundaries be plotted as accurately as possible using 7.5 minute, 1:24,000 scale topographic maps of the U.S. Geological Survey (USGS) as the map background.
+A letter-size copy of the relevant portion of the map with the site marked is sufficient.
+If the USGS map name and its publication or revision date are not within the part of the map shown, please label it with this information.
+The bounded site area should be prominently labeled with the Site File number of the resource.

-Draw the known site boundaries carefully as a closed curve (or "jellybean" shape), remembering that the Site File regards reported site boundaries as minimal site areas in the absence of intensive field work.
+Draw the known site boundaries as a polygon or closed curve ("jellybean" shape), remembering that the Site File regards reported site boundaries as minimal site areas in the absence of intensive field work.
 If some of the boundary is not known, then consult with the Site File about how to represent site boundaries.
 If you are reporting a well-attested site, but one whose location is poorly known (perhaps you have someone else's artifact collection reliably attested to represent one site, but the location is "nine miles east of Oviedo"), please consult with the Site File before finishing documentation.

-If you are using GIS software to generate your map products and resource locations, you are encouraged to include the GIS data along with your form and hard copy version of the map.
-If submitting GIS data, please include metadata (datum and projection information at a minimum).
+If you are using GIS software to generate your map products and resource locations, you are encouraged to include the GIS site boundary data along with your form submission.
+When submitting GIS data, please include metadata (datum and projection information at a minimum).

-Site Plan Map (Required)
+Site Plan Map